dikshant-honda/collision_predictor/README.md

 Lane information: lane center information ([x, y] - 2D list)

-> check this [perception module code](https://github.com/dikshant-honda/Multi-vehicle-tracking/blob/main/detection.py) to check how to send this information, using ROS Noetic to send the messages

-> **Outputs: Predicted future trajectory per time step of all the vehicles**
+`Outputs: Predicted future trajectory per time step of all the vehicles`

 Procedure:
 1. Receive the current position and check which lane it's closest to